HarshShah2812/Azure-Data-Pipeline/README.md

 <img width="656" alt="Screenshot 2024-05-08 at 22 36 30" src="https://github.com/HarshShah2812/de-pipeline-dbt-databricks-azure/assets/67421468/db333dbc-cff2-4da2-b293-9397070be963">

-I then tried to run the `dbt test` command, however it returned a error about configuration paths existing in the dbt_project.yml that didn't apply to any resources.
+I then tried to run the `dbt test` command, but it returned a error about configuration paths existing in the dbt_project.yml that didn't apply to any resources.
 This led me to modify the dbt_project.yml file by commenting out the medallion_dbt_spark config.
 When I then ran the `dbt run` and `dbt test` commands, I achieved the desired results.
 A screenshot of the dim_customer table can be seen below:

 <img width="1071" alt="Screenshot 2024-05-09 at 00 00 31" src="https://github.com/HarshShah2812/de-pipeline-dbt-databricks-azure/assets/67421468/9f70acf7-9c68-42d0-9039-4676cf0d1746">

 ## DBT documentation

-One of the best features about DBT is that it generates documentation regarding the transformations for you.
+One of the best features about DBT is that it generates documentation regarding the transformations for you, and this was done using both the `dbt docs generate` and `dbt docs serve` commands to generate and open the documentation in a local site respectively.
 Here are some screenshots to show what can be seen:

 <img width="1432" alt="Screenshot 2024-03-21 at 15 43 15" src="https://github.com/HarshShah2812/de-pipeline-dbt-databricks-azure/assets/67421468/44978048-9044-48df-a82e-58da2fd16904">